 “Are you not scared that you shall never see home again?”
 Robert’s voice distracted me from my thoughts, and I turned my head to see that he was standing at my side.

-“I have to realise that home is not bricks and mortar,” I replied, glancing further along the rail to where Aella, Luciano and Nancy stood.
+“I have to realise that home is not bricks and mortar,” I replied, glancing further along the rail to where Aella, Luciano and Nancy stood, chatting easily about what the future might hold for us.
 “As long as I have the four of you, I will always feel like I am home,” Robert squeezed my hand, the calluses easing the last vestiges of my fear.

 Copyright Emily Morris 2017